zanami/openscholar/profiles/openscholar/themes/adaptivetheme/at_subtheme/_README.txt

 -- SUBTHEME SETUP --

+NOTE: if you use Drush you can generate a new subtheme with the adaptivetheme
+command: drush adaptivetheme "Foobar Theme" foobartheme

 1. Copy and paste adaptivetheme_subtheme, it doesn't matter where you place the copied version as long as its in a theme directory.
 For example if you are using sites/all/themes you can place it there - so you end up with: